adiman1/liveheartrate/data source/source_explained.md

 │       └── Properties: ['notify']
 │           └── Value: e.g., Heart Rate = 90 bpm

-When a characteristic supports `notify`, the device pushes updates whenever the value changes — perfect for real-time monitoring.
+When a characteristic supports `notify`, the server/device pushes updates whenever the value changes to the client — perfect for real-time monitoring.

 Basically Heart rate is **pushed** to our PC on we are subscribed to the garmin device and the service (i.e) Heart Rate Service (0x180D).